-- injection molding commercial offerings tailored to on-demand manufacturing customers in 2017; - sheet metal fabrication capability through our acquisition of RAPID Manufacturing Group, LLC (RAPID) in 2017; - expanded CNC machining capabilities for larger and more complex parts through our acquisition of RAPID in 2017; - Carbon Digital Light Synthesis(TM) (DLS) in 2019, which further expanded the processes with which we produce 3D printed parts; and - during 2018 and 2019, we have been working on enhancements to our e-commerce customer interface and back-end operations software.
-These enhancements are expected to launch in 2020 and are designed to add value for our customers and support the growth of the business in the future.
+- injection molding commercial offerings tailored to on-demand manufacturing customers in 2017; - sheet metal fabrication capability through our acquisition of RAPID Manufacturing Group, LLC (RAPID) in 2017; - expanded CNC machining capabilities for larger and more complex parts through our acquisition of RAPID in 2017;

+- Carbon Digital Light Synthesis(TM) (DLS) in 2019, which further expanded the processes with which we produce 3D printed parts; and - during 2018, 2019 and 2020, we have been working on enhancements to our e-commerce customer interface and back-end operations software.
+These enhancements launched in Europe in the fourth quarter of 2020 and in the United States in the first quarter of 2021.
+The enhancements are designed to add value for our customers and support the growth of the business in the future.